Extensions

 First Appointment:

-- A Non-refundable deposit is required to reserve your first appointment – this is to purchase your hair.
+• A Non-refundable payment is required to reserve your first appointment – this is to purchase your hair.

 Initial Application Appointment: